Team

 Andreas Kruck

 Andreas Kruck is Principal Investigator of the project and a Senior Lecturer in Global Governance at the Geschwister-Scholl-Institute of Political Science, LMU Munich.
 His research focuses on international institutions and private actors in global and European politics.
-He studies transformations in the making of security policies, global power shifts and the contestation and change of international institutions, cooptation in great power rivalries, rising powers and private economic standards, and qualitative predictive methods in IR.
+He studies transformations in the making of security policies, global power shifts and the contestation and change of international institutions, cooptation in great power rivalries, rising powers and private economic standards, and methods of foresight in IR.
 His empirical expertise is in the fields of international economic and security institutions, European security-policy making, private military and security companies, non-Western emerging economies, and credit rating agencies.
 Check out his Google Scholar and ResearchGate profiles for recent publications.

 Moritz Weiss